Contents

 Some other notable works include L’age D’Airain (1877), Saint ean-Baptiste (1880), La Danaide (1885), Iris (1895), Balzac (1898), Eve (1899), L’homme qui march (1907), and Lady Sackville (1914).

-With the exception of acquisitions made after the museum opened in 1919, the collections consist entirely of works and documents from Rodin’s studio.
+Except for acquisitions made after the museum opened in 1919, the collections consist entirely of works and documents from Rodin’s studio.
 The collection of works by Rodin includes some 6,500 sculptures, bronzes, marbles, sketches, terracotta models, and studio plaster casts, together with 6,500 drawings, watercolors, and prints.
-Complementing these, Rodin’s personal art collection includes 1,700 paintings, sculptures, and prints, mostly by his contemporaries and close associates.
+Complementing these, Rodin’s art collection includes 1,700 paintings, sculptures, and prints, mostly by his contemporaries and close associates.
 The museum also holds Rodin’s archive of over 7,000 photographs, assembled from the late 1870s onwards, and a rich collection of antiquities comprising over 6,400 sculptures. fragments and objects.

 The permanent collection is displayed in the Hôtel Biron, housing the sculptor’s best-known works, chiefly in marble and bronze.
 One room is dedicated to the work of Camille Claudel, Rodin’s pupil, collaborator, and mistress, Rodin’s principal monumental works are displayed throughout the garden.